 Many think that a heart attack is more likely to affect men.
-However, that is not the case.
-Dr Stanley Chia from the Department of Cardiology, National Heart Centre Singapore (NHCS) tells more.
+However, this is not the case.
+The Department of Cardiology from National Heart Centre Singapore (NHCS) tells more.

 Heart disease doesn’t happen primarily to men.

 The truth is, cardiovascular disease is the leading cause of death in women too, and female patients, particularly young women, have a worse outlook from heart attacks than their male counterparts.

 However, men and women experience cardiovascular disease in different ways, with women exhibiting fewer common symptoms and responding to treatment in a different way.
 Women may also experience a different kind of heart disease that affects heart muscle or the small blood vessels that supply the heart.

 For both men and women, the most common symptom of a heart attack is chest pain or discomfort, described as an achy, tight or “heavy” feeling.

 Journal of the American Medical Association, found that women are more likely than men to have heart attacks that present without chest pains, and they are more likely to die of a heart attack than men.